 14. Rustem Pasa Mosque

-Counting onto the beautiful Rüstem Paşa Mosque has beauty of its own or the collection of Iznik tiles.
+Counting onto the beautiful Rüstem Paşa Mosque, which has its beauty collection of Iznik tiles.

-Blue mosque has already grabbed the eyeballs, but the gorgeously hand-painted intricate designs in blue, red, green hues and cover the interiors and exteriors.
+The blue mosque has already grabbed the eyeballs, but the gorgeously hand-painted intricate designs in blue, red, and green hues cover the interiors and exteriors.

-Because of being less populated, you can admire it from close up without any stampede!
-It’s a picture-perfect mosque with lined-up stalls with all the hustle-bustle near the spice bazaar.
+Because it is less populated, you can admire it from close up without any stampede!
+It’s a picture-perfect mosque with lined-up stalls and all the hustle and bustle near the spice bazaar.

 15. Yedikule Fortress

-Yedikule because it is a castle with seven towers the fortress is built in the 5th century under Emperor Theodosius II and formed the southern section of Constantinople’s defensive walls.
+Yedikule because it is a castle with seven towers.
+The fortress was built in the 5th century under Emperor Theodosius II and formed the southern section of Constantinople’s defensive walls.

-Going further the blocked era is Porta Aurea with gold-plated doors.
-And the conquested by the Ottomans used it as a defensive structure for prison and executions.
-It is restored to the top of the battlements for spectacular views of the Marmara sea.
+The blocked era is Porta Aurea, which has gold-plated doors.
+The conquests by the Ottomans used it as a defensive structure for prison and executions.
+It has been restored to the top of the battlements for spectacular views of the Marmara Sea.

 16. Galata Tower

-It is situated on the Galata bridge and Istanbul’s attraction center.
-In the 14th century, the Genoese built this tower similar to the Golden Horn.
+It is situated on the Galata Bridge and Istanbul’s attraction centre.
+In the 14th century, the Genoese built this tower, similar to the Golden Horn.

 It has the best panoramic views of the whole city and is considered a vantage point from which to view Old Istanbul.

-It is standing 52 m high for a long time and was Istanbul’s tallest building.
+It stood 52 m high long ago and was Istanbul’s tallest building.
 It can be damaged due to extreme weather and restored multiplayer.
-Walk around the neighbors like Taksim square, Galata tower, tunnel square, and Dervish Lodge in the bustling markets.
+In the bustling markets, walk around the neighbours like Taksim Square, Galata Tower, Tunnel Square, and Dervish Lodge.

-The observation deck and the top restaurant are one of the best things to do in Istanbul, offering the best skyline of old Istanbul.
+The observation deck and the top restaurant offer the best skyline of old Istanbul.
 However, be aware that it is a prevalent sight, so arrive early or prepare to queue.
-However, be aware that it is a prevalent sight, so arrive early or prepare to queue.
+However, remember it is a prevalent sight, so come early or prepare to queue.

 17. Bosphorus Strait